roboscienceorg/book/source/Kinematics/Maneuverability.rst

 construction.
 The zero motion line is then the vertical line spanned by :math:`A`.

+.. _`fig:fixedbikewheel`:
 .. figure:: KinematicsFigures/bikeicr.*
    :width: 40%
    :align: center

-   [fig:fixedbikewheel]A fixed turn bike wheel.
+   A fixed turn bike wheel.

 Next we examine the bicycle.
 For the bike, we have :math:`L_1 = L_2=L`, :math:`\beta_1=\beta_2 = \pi/2`, :math:`\alpha_1=0`,